gitpod-io/gitpod-docs/doc/30_Workspaces.md

 Starting workspaces from pull requests will clone the respective branch and open the file changes of the PR in a view on the left.
 The first change is opened in the diff editor.
-Also the `Pull Request` view on the right is configured to relfect the PR information.
+Also the `Pull Request` view on the right is configured to reflect the PR information.

 This context is meant for code reviews or to take action on feedback you got from a reviewer.